 When adding a product to the Product feature, the following fields are available:

 - Price (fixed or range)

 - Call-To-Action with Link For Button (Order Online, Buy, Learn More, Get Offer)

-Unlike the Products feature, the availability of Google My Business Services is completely dependent on the categories selected for your Google Business Profile.
+Unlike the Products feature, the availability of Google Business Profile Services is completely dependent on the categories selected for your Google Business Profile listing.

 How to Add Custom & Suggested Services?

-Once you are in the Services section, click the “+ Add another service” link under any of the categories to start adding relevant services.
-Some categories are preloaded with options to choose from, some are not, but all have the option to add custom services to create your own.
+You’ll find that some categories are preloaded with suggested services to choose from, some are not, but all have the option to add custom services to create your own.
 Take the time to select and / or add any and all that apply to your business for each category.

 The Services feature also offers a description field and a price field with the following options: No Price, Free, Fixed, or From.
 Once you’ve selected or added custom services to a category, you can circle back to add this information like so: